MattPereira/MattPereira/README.md

 - 👀 I’m interested in building full-stack web applications.
 - 🌱 I’m currently enrolled in a Software Engineering bootcamp with Springboard.
-- 💞️ I’m looking to collaborate on project websites to sharpen my full stack development tools.
+- 💞️ I’m looking to collaborate on project websites to sharpen my full stack web development skills.
 - 📫 matthewdavidpereira@gmail.com